stevemclaugh/preservation-torrent/README.md

 - Because you can't add files to an existing torrent, thematically organized collections become unmanageable over time.

 - Instead, assign datasets to torrent bundles in roughly chronological order.

+### Metadata for all datasets, along with torrent files and checksums, should be available from a trusted source.

 ### It isn't necessary to include extensive human-readable metadata in each torrent.